Most productivity advice fails because it treats productivity like a calendar problem. In reality, it starts with your productivity mindset.

 My hobbies are my happiness, as well as family time.
 They’re the perfect antidote to work stress and help me feel more fulfilled.

-- Be sure to balance your priorities.
-Focusing only on work will eventually lead to burnout.
+• Be sure to balance your priorities.
+Focusing only on work can eventually increase your risk of burnout.

 What I do → I always create time for reading, juggling, dancing, spending time in nature, and more.
 Find your happy spots.